 https://yourshop.com/summer?utm_source=biowise&utm_medium=social&utm_campaign=bio&utm_content=reel_july12

 That URL tells Google Analytics: "this visitor came from BioWise, from the bio link on my July 12 Reel."
-Suddenly you can tie revenue to specific videos.
+Now you can tie revenue to specific videos.

 Where to see the data

-Any analytics tool will break traffic down by UTM source and campaign — Google Analytics 4, Plausible, Fathom, and of course BioWise.
+Any analytics tool will break traffic down by UTM source and campaign: Google Analytics 4, Plausible, Fathom, and BioWise.
 GA4 has a report under Acquisition → Traffic acquisition that slices revenue by UTM out of the box.

 Rules of thumb